 Anwar, who previously served six years in jail on a separate sodomy conviction that was overturned in 2004, accused the government of again trying to eliminate him from politics on what he and his supporters described as another fabricated charge, this one made by a former aide in 2008.

 That charge came soon after Anwar’s three-party opposition group, called the Pakatan Rakyat (People’s Alliance), an unwieldy amalgam, took just over one third of the seats in Malaysia’s parliament after a best-ever showing in 2008 elections.
-That result made the Alliance appear a realistic threat to eventually replace the National Front.
+That result gave the Alliance realistic hopes of eventually replacing the Front in power.

 For hours before Monday’s verdict, some 2,500 opposition supporters chanted and prayed outside the court building, a mosque-like structure with a domed roof, to await what many Malaysians assumed would be a guilty verdict, given Anwar’s prior conviction and allegations of a rigged court.